 School work missed because of excused absences should be made up within a period of time equal to that of the absence, unless extended time arrangements are made with the instructor.
-It is at the discretion of the teacher to provide worked missed due to formal suspensions.
-It is the responsibility of the student to arrange with his/her teachers for making up work missed.
+It is the responsibility of the student to arrange with his/her teachers for making up missed work.
 All work must be completed and turned in to receive a grade.